top of page

 ... when feeling Adverturous:

 📍 Scuba at Nemo 33.
-Reaching depths of 113 feet with simulated caves, platforms, and a 33-meter cylindrical pit,
+Reaching depths of 113 feet with simulated caves, platforms, and a 33-meter cylindrical pit, once

-visitors to watch the divers as they train.
+to watch the divers as they train.

 📍 Create your own Street Art Scavenger Hunt - the city center has statues & murals on every corner.
 Bonus, while

 absorbing the street vibe, you're sure to come across unique performers, artist and pop up street concerts.
-You
+You can

-drinking fountain that now wears a new costume daily.
+fountain that now wears a new costume daily.
 (The old costumes can be seen in a near by museum).

 Or... (click arrow for more)